ON THE TRAIL OF TAPEWORM

 The tapeworm is common in parts of Mexico and elsewhere in Central America, where people get it from eating poorly cooked infected pigs.
 But pork sold in the United States almost never carries the parasite, and this boy's family followed Jewish dietary rules.
 They never touched pork.

 Americans also sometimes get the worm when they go to places where it is common.
-However, this patient and his family had not traveled.
+However, this

 Dr. Deborah Persaud, questioned the boy's mother and discovered the family had used 16 different baby sitters from Central America.